YomnaElmousalami/legalduel-1b-ai-studio_btt/README.md

 We decided to train the models based on the hyperparameters of the number of epochs, batch size, LR multiplier, and seed.

 # Usage
-For this project, we developed an AI driven web application to create legal chronologies from a set of given text documents provided by the LegalDuel platform.
-However, you can upload a pdf file from your personal device or type in the text you want to convert it into a chronology.
-After you insert the desired text, the web application will generate physical text description of your chronology and you can also download a visual timeline of the chronology.